unguul/learn/pages/01.quick-start/docs.md

 ---
 title: Quick Start Guide
 metadata:
-    description: UserFrosting is a free, open-source jumping-off point for building user-centered web applications with PHP and Javascript.
+    description: UserFrosting is a free, open-source framework for building user-centered web applications with PHP and Javascript.
 taxonomy:
     category: docs
 ---

 >>>>> This quick start guide is aimed at experienced PHP developers who already have a development environment set up.
 Head over to the [Installation Chapter](/installation) for the complete guide.

-UserFrosting is a free, open-source jumping-off point for building user-centered web applications with PHP and Javascript.
-It comes with a sleek, modern interface, basic user account features, and an administrative user management system - all fully functioning out of the box.
+UserFrosting is a free, open-source framework for building user-centered web applications with PHP and Javascript.
+It comes with basic user account features, a user management system, and a sleek modern interface - all fully functioning out of the box.

 >>>> This is the documentation for UserFrosting 4.
-If you are looking for documentation for previous versions of UserFrosting, please see [here](http://v3.userfrosting.com).
+If you need documentation for previous versions of UserFrosting, please go [here](http://v3.userfrosting.com).

 ## Server Requirements

 UserFrosting has a few system requirements.
-Of course, all of these requirements are satisfied by the [Homestead](/installation/environment/homestead) virtual machine, so it's highly recommended that you use Homestead as your local UserFrosting development environment.
+These requirements are satisfied by the [Homestead](/installation/environment/homestead) virtual machine, so it's highly recommended that you use Homestead as your local UserFrosting development environment.

-However, if you are not using Homestead, you will need to make sure your local UserFrosting development environment meets the following requirements:
+However, if you are not using Homestead, please make sure your local development environment meets the following requirements:

 - Web server software (Apache, Nginx, IIS, etc)
 - PHP **5.6** or higher